lucisgit/moodle-assignsubmission_mahara/README.md

 ------------
 1. Make sure that your Moodle and Mahara versions are up to date.
 2. If you are using Mahara 1.9 or earlier, apply the patch "mahara-patch.txt" to your Mahara site.
-3. If you are using Moodle 2.7 or earlier, apply the patch "moodle-patch.txt" to your Moodle site.
-4. Copy the contents of this project to mod/assign/submission/mahara in your Moodle site.
+3. Copy the contents of this project to mod/assign/submission/mahara in your Moodle site.
-5. Proceed with plugin installation in Moodle.
+4. Proceed with plugin installation in Moodle.
-6. On the Moodle page "Site Admin" -> "Networking" -> "Peers", choose the Mahara site.
+5. On the Moodle page "Site Admin" -> "Networking" -> "Peers", choose the Mahara site.
       Open the "Services" tab and enable "Assign Submission Mahara" services.
-7. Now you may create your first Mahara assignment.
+6. Now you may create your first Mahara assignment.

 Upgrading